cloudfoundry-community/webconfig-example-app/README.md

 # webconfig-example-app
 Example app for web config transform buildpack.

-For instructions on how to use this buildpack with your own app and external configuration files, please see the buildpack repository (https://github.com/greenhouse-org/web-config-transform-buildpack)
+For instructions on how to use this buildpack with your own app and external configuration files, please see the buildpack [repository] (https://github.com/greenhouse-org/web-config-transform-buildpack)

 ## How to use:
-*This repository includes solution files specific to Visual Studio.
-Once downloaded, cd into the web project folder (WebConfigSampleApp) to run the below commands as is*
+>Note: This repository includes solution files specific to Visual Studio.
+Once downloaded, cd into the web project folder (WebConfigSampleApp) to run the below commands as is

-### 1. Create a service for Spring Cloud Config Server
+#### 1. Create a service for Spring Cloud Config Server

 * Make sure you have config server available in your CF marketplace.
-    > NOTE: To check if you have this server, run `cf marketplace`.
+To check if you have this server, run `cf marketplace`.
 You should see `p.config-server` or `p-config-server` in this list.

 * Create config server using the CF cli.
 This will target an example config server repository found [here](https://github.com/mvalliath/webconfig-example-externalfiles)
     ```script
     cf create-service p-config-server standard my_configserver  -c .\config-server.json
     ```
-### 2. Push the sample app to CF
+#### 2. Push the sample app to CF
 * Publish the web project to `bin/Release/Publish` (we will push this folder's contents to CF).
 Make sure to select the `Release` configuration when publishing the app.

 * Push the app to CF. The below command will target the `Development` configuration file in the example config server repository.
 If you want to target another environment (e.g. `Production`), swap this value out for the `env` argument.